 Defense Strengths.
 Good plea bargains come about because the criminal defense attorney knows his client well, investigates the case, carefully reviews the police reports, looks for statements made by the accused, medical records, fingerprints, videos, photographs, tape recordings, 911 calls, forensic evidence and witness interviews to develop the strengths of a case.

 Prosecution Weaknesses.
-By the same process attorney Pflaum looks for and develops weaknesses in the prosecutor’s case such as inconsistencies in witness statements, problems with the arrest or the investigation, discrepancies in the conduct of the investigating officers, coerced confessions, violations of rights, missing or inconclusive evidence, and problems in the forensic evidence.
+By the same process attorney Pflaum looks for and develops weaknesses in the prosecutor’s case such as inconsistencies in witness statements, problems with the arrest or the investigation, discrepancies in the conduct of the investigating officers, coerced confessions, violations of rights, missing or inconclusive evidence, the lack of supporting medical records or photographs of alleged injuries, and problems in the forensic evidence.

-If the plea bargain offer is accepted by the client and his defense attorney, the case then proceeds to sentencing wither immediately or at a future court date.
+If the plea bargain offer is accepted by the client and his defense attorney, the case then proceeds to sentencing either immediately or at a future court date.

 If the plea bargain offer is not acceptable to the client and the attorney, the case continues to additional court dates and heads towards a trial.